+Posturing

-Posturing - the physical & verbal acts that could potentially lead to an altercation
+The physical and verbal acts that could potentially lead to an altercation

-Level First Offense Second Offense Repeat Offense All levels up to 3 days ISS up to 5 days ISS Up to 5 days OSS
+First Offense Up to 3 days ISS

+Second Offense Up to 5 days ISS

+Repeat Offense Up to 5 days OSS

 4013: PROFANITY DIRECTED TOWARD A STAFF MEMBER:

-LevelFirst OffenseSecond OffenseRepeat OffenseAll levelsUp to 5 days OSSUp to 10 days OSSUp to 10 days OSS
+First Offense Up to 5 days OSS

+Second Offense Up to 10 days OSS

+Repeat Offense Up to 10 days OSS

-4014: DISRESPECT, DEFIANCE or INSUBORDINATION: Displaying a lack of cooperation, disrespectful language (other than profanity), willful dishonesty, disobedience or defiance of the authority of the principal, assistant principal, teacher, bus driver or other school employee.
+4014: DISRESPECT, DEFIANCE or INSUBORDINATION: Displaying a lack of cooperation, disrespectful language (other than profanity), willful dishonesty, disobedience or deflance of the aut defiance of the authority of the principal, assistant principal, teacher, bus driver or other school employee.
 Disrespect also includes any gestures, actions or speech interpreted as degrading or demeaning.
 Any threats and/or physical aggression toward a school official will be grounds for expulsion.

-Gr.
-6 -12

-Up to 5 days ISS

-Up to 10 days ISS

-Up to 10 days OSS
+First Offense Up to 5 days ISS Second Offense Up to 10 days ISS Repeat Offense Up to 10 days OSS

 4015: LARCENY THEFT: (Larceny) stealing or attempting to steal private or school property valued at \$750.00 or more.

-Level First Offense Second Offense

-All levels Up to 10 days OSS Refer to Superintendent for suspension
+First Offense Up to 10 days OSS and refer to law enforcement Second Offense Refer to Superintendent for suspension and refer to law enforcement Severity of first offense may be referred to the Superintendent for long term suspension/ expulsion